Luxulicious/SOA/README.md

 ## Features
 - Variables as scriptable objects
-- References that can be used within scripts to reference either a variable locallly or constant
+- References that can be used within scripts to reference either a variable locally or constant
 - Game Events as scriptable objects which function similar to unity events
 - Game Event Listeners for listening to game events from within scripts
 - Tool for generating variables, references, game events and listeners